 St. John the Evangelist students receive a solid Catholic education that is a proven value.
-Tuition and Fees are charges to cover a portion of the cost of each students' education.
-The individual student's tuition only covers about 50% of the annual cost.
-The Parish general funds, Parish Foundation, mandated services from the State of Ohio and other fundraising activities are budgeted to cover the costs that tuition does not.
+Tuition and Fees are charged to cover a portion of the cost of each students' education.
+The Parish general funds, Parish Foundation, mandated services from the State of Ohio, State Scholarships and other fundraising activities are budgeted to cover the costs that tuition does not.
 The registration fee covers the annual subscription cost associated with Progress Book, the school website and the cafeteria program.

-For the 2021-22 school year, St John's will be using QuickBooks and an ACH banking program for tuition billing and payment plans.
+For the 2023-24 school year, St John's will be using the FACTS tuition management program for tuition billing and payment plans, along with the expectation that all families apply for the EdChoice Scholarship or Jon Peterson Special Needs Scholarship Program.

-Tuition may be prepaid by May 31, 2021.
+Tuition may be prepaid by June 30, 2023.
 Prepaid tuition is not required to be done through the ACH program.
 A payment may be brought to the Ministry Center.
 If the tuition is not prepaid, the ACH withdrawal options are: weekly, bi-weekly, monthly, quarterly or semi-annually.
-After the ACH withdrawals have started, the tuition balance is permitted to be paid early and the remaining ACH withdrawals cancelled.
+After the ACH withdrawals have started, the tuition balance is permitted to be paid early and the remaining ACH withdrawals canceled.

-Tuition contracts with the family's choice of payment plan and ACH information are due to the Ministry Center by May 31, 2021.
-Contracts returned after May 31, 2021 will not have a 12 month payment option.
-Contracts returned in June will have an 11 month payment schedule; contracts returned in July will have a 10 month payment schedule.
-May 2022 will be the final payment date for all programs and payment options.
+Tuition contracts with the family's choice of payment plan and ACH information are due to the Ministry Center by June 30, 2023.
+Contracts returned after June 30, 2023 will not have a 12 month payment option.
+Contracts returned in July will have an 11 month payment schedule; contracts returned in August will have a 10 month payment schedule.